Saltmine Theatre Company presents Neverland.

 Our vision is to see Kirby Muxloe and the surrounding villages transformed for Christ, with people from every kind of background being befriended and welcomed, having an opportunity to experience the love of Christ and hear the good news of the kingdom in a way which makes sense to them.
 As they are brought to faith by the Holy Spirit, we see them becoming a part of a Christian community where they can grow to maturity and discover and exercise all the gifts and abilities God has given them.
 In order to accomplish this, we believe that the Church should be at the heart of the local community.
 We believe that the whole church needs to be effective in mission.

-As well as our regular events we also have a variety of different events which take place throughout the year please visit the Coming Soon section of the Website.
-For more infomation, please contact the Administrator using the details on the Contact us page.
+As well as our regular events we also have a variety of different events which take place throughout the year please visit our Facebook Page for more infomation, or contact the Administrator using the details on the Contact us page.